IronPirateDev/QRScanner/README.md

 ## How it Works

-The code uses OpenCV (cv2) for human detection.
-It analyzes the provided image or video, identifying and counting the number of humans present.
+The code uses JS for opening camera.
+It analyzes the live feed of it , identifying QR and extracting its data

 ## Contributing